Vinodh-Machireddy/ml/Mlops_Notes.md

 Principal Component Analysis (PCA)
 DBSCAN

-3. Reinforcement Learning
+### 3. Reinforcement Learning(RL)
-Learns by trial and error using rewards.
+Learn by trial and error — get rewarded for good actions, penalized for bad ones.
+Algorithm: Q-Learning
-Example: games, robots
+Example: games, robots...etc
-NOTE: Structured / Unstructured is about DATA FORMAT
+> **NOTE:** Structured / Unstructured is about DATA FORMAT
-	Supervised / Unsupervised / RL is about LEARNING METHOD
+	        Supervised / Unsupervised / RL is about LEARNING APPROACHS

 Structured data :
 Data organised in a fixed format – rows and columns